steveeidemiller/SE_BME680/README.md

   float iaq = bme.IAQ; // Calculated IAQ as a percentage from 0-100% representing "bad" to "good" }
 ```
 IAQ will not be immediately available on sensor startup and/or after soft resets.
 It takes time for the gas resistance to stabilize and for the tracking logic to properly calculate a mean high value for resistance.
-After approximately 30 seconds, a tentative IAQ will be available with low accuracy.
-At approximately 5 minutes, the burn-in process should be completed and the confidence of the calculation will improve accordingly.
+After approximately 30 seconds of 1-second polling, a tentative IAQ will be available with low accuracy.
+At approximately 5 minutes of 1-second polling, the burn-in process should be completed and the confidence of the calculation will improve accordingly.
+Longer polling intervals will cause the first two stages to take more time.
 The longer the sensor is running, the more stable the readings will become.
 Over long time periods, the gas resistance ceiling will typically decay, and the tracking logic attempts to compensate for such changes to maintain IAQ accuracy.

 When accuracy = 0 the IAQ reading is meaningless and should not be used.
 It defaults to 50% but that value is arbitrary and should not be trusted.
 Higher accuracy levels depend simply on time and on the range of gas resistance ceiling values within the tracking algorithm.

 If the sensor is started up in an environment with high VOC contaminants, the tracking algorithm should settle along a lower gas resistance boundary.
 That lower boundary is also enforced as the gas resistance decays over time.
 This logic helps prevent self-calibration from reporting contaminated environments as "good", either initially or after prolonged exposure, but should not be relied upon as any kind of safety measure.

 ## IMPORTANT
 The gas resistance tracking and default slope factor are heavily dependent on polling frequency.
-It is strongly recommended that the sensor is polled roughly every second to ensure the best possible IAQ accuracy.
+It is recommended that the sensor is polled with consistent timings to ensure the best possible IAQ accuracy.

 ## Example Code
 An example sketch is provided and can be found under "File->Examples->SE BME680 Library->se_bme680_test" in the Arduino IDE.